That “shoes” metaphor: yes, it’s a cliché.

 “Leaders are often so concerned with their status in an organisation that they forget their real job,” Simon Sinek believes.

-A not-so-crazy concept: an approach to teaching empathy
+A not-so-strange concept: an approach to teaching empathy

-Netscape co-founder Marc Andreessen and the company’s Vice President for its products divisions, Ben Horowitz, had a dilemma early in the company’s history.
-Horowitz tells the story of his ‘Freaky Friday Management Technique’, developed after he watched the original version of the movie of the same name starring Jodie Foster.
-The film’s storyline is simple: a mother and teenage daughter cannot get along.
-Freakishly, though, when their bodies are swapped, they must learn to adapt – which they do, because they start to understand one other.
+Netscape co-founder Marc Andreessen and Vice President Ben Horowitz faced a dilemma early in the company’s history.
+Horowitz tells the story of his ‘Freaky Friday Management Technique‘.
+He developed it after watching the original version of the movie of the same name starring Jodie Foster.
+The film’s storyline is simple.
+A mother and teenage daughter cannot get along.
+Their bodies are swapped.
+They learn to adapt.
+They start to understand one another.

 Horowitz applied this idea to solve a major organisational problem.
-The company had two vital – and high-performing – divisions, Customer Service and Sales Engineering.
-They were headed by excellent managers, too – except they constantly clashed and competed.
+Netscape had two vital and high-performing divisions: Customer Service and Sales Engineering.
+Both had excellent managers.
+However, those managers constantly clashed and competed.

-His brainwave was to get both managers to watch Freaky Friday – then he swapped their roles at Netscape.
-It worked!
-Both their individual and respective business unit performances took a further exponential leap.
-Horowitz says it was the best management training intervention he has ever implemented.
+His solution was to get both managers to watch Freaky Friday.
+Then he swapped their roles.
+It worked.
+Both individual and business unit performance improved exponentially.
+Horowitz describes it as the best management training intervention he has ever implemented.

 The View finder principle as a key to empathy

-Psychologist Kevin Dutton refers to the benefits that flow from the right view, much like the viewfinder mechanism in a camera.
+Psychologist Kevin Dutton refers to the benefits that flow from the right view.
+He compares this to the viewfinder mechanism in a camera.

-Imagine admiring the exquisite realism of 17th century Renaissance painter Johannes Vermeer’s works and a creation of one of the great 19th century impressionists, Claude Monet, at an equidistant range.
-You would certainly appreciate the beauty of both, but step closer and you would marvel at Vermeer’s detail; step further back and you’d be awestruck at the subtlety and innovation of Monet.
+Imagine standing equidistant from Johannes Vermeer, the 17th century Renaissance master, and Claude Monet, one of the great 19th century impressionists.
+You would appreciate the beauty of both.
+Step closer and you would marvel at Vermeer’s extraordinary detail.
+Step back and you would be awestruck by Monet’s subtlety and innovation.

 Exercising empathy directly affects business results

-In 2017 United Airlines ground crew physically pulled from the plane and injured a passenger who was already seated and in possession of a boarding pass.
-The reason?
-A United Airlines employee needed a (free) seat.
+In 2017, United Airlines ground crew physically pulled from the plane and injured a passenger already seated and holding a boarding pass.
+The reason was that a United Airlines employee needed a free seat.

 Practising empathy at work and in everyday life